10 FAQs About Nominee Directors in Hong Kong

 Here’s an overview of the documents executed for the appointment of a nominee director:

-• Resignation letter: This undated by signed letter is used for re-transferring the rights when such director is no longer required.
+• Resignation letter: This undated by signed letter is used to re-transfer the rights when such director is no longer required.

 Please note that these directors are not nominee shareholders.